 This data suggest that the term “precariat” applies well to a significant proportion of college and university professors.
 Coined by economist Guy Standing, the term is meant to draw attention to the economic fragility of many lower wage workers in today’s labor market.
 It’s a combination of the word “precarious” and “proletarian,” a word that is used to refer to the working class under capitalism.

 Part-time faculty count as part of the precariat because their jobs are contingent (renewed semester to semester), low paid, and bring little or no benefits.
 Let me put it this way.
 I just finished my first year as a tenured professor after six years on the tenure track.
 I teach five classes.
 An adjunct at a public research university would have to teach more than twenty-three classes to earn my salary (average pay is $3,200/class); someone teaching at community colleges would have to teach more than thirty-three (at $2,250/class).
 Of course, my salary also reflects research and institutional service, but my hourly wage is obviously far out-of-proportion to that of part-time faculty.
 Plus I get a wide range of benefits; adjuncts usually get nothing.

 When government funding of higher education shrinks, colleges and universities respond by cutting corners where they can.
 Hiring adjuncts is one way to do that.
 It’s important to remember, then, that funding cuts hurt not only students; they also hurt jobs.

 See also How Many PhDs are Professors?Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.